 The Covid-19 pandemic illustrates the importance of our ability to cope well with stressors, our ability to show resilience.
 Resilience denotes the ability of an organism to adapt to changing environments and cope with environmental challenges by shifting within its normal operating range.
 Resilience in humans refers to our ability to positively adapt following a stressor.
 Resilience arises from complex interactions of factors that reside within the body (e.g. the hormonal systems, the brain, genetic influences) as well as outside the body (e.g. family support, teaching environment, cultural resources).

-In this course we will discuss the historical background of resilience, whilst discussing key studies and experiences (such as the COVID Pandemic) and their effects on the effects on children and young people.
+In this course we will discuss the historical background of resilience and key resilience studies, we will discuss key theoretical frameworks and their implications for resilience to violence in young people.
+We will focus on resilience to violent experiences that occur in early life (such as childhood abuse, trauma, bullying and war).
 We will introduce the various definitions used to describe resilience, and how they have evolved over time in the past 50 years.
-We will then discuss why some children and young people who experience trauma or stress show resilience, whereas others do not.
+We will then discuss why some children and young people who experience early life violence show resilience, whereas others do not.
 We do so by discussing the factors and mechanisms that are known to aid resilience and discuss all levels of the bio-ecological level including key neurobiological mechanisms (genetic profiles, brain mechanisms), psychological factors and interventions aimed at these levels.
-We will further discuss the critical importance of the social environment, specifically the importance of family environments, friendships with peers, the school environment and we will discuss how resilience can be shaped by cultural and global efforts.
+We will further discuss the critical importance of the social environment, specifically the importance of family environments, friendships with peers, the school environment and we will discuss how resilience is shaped by cultural and global efforts.
 In doing so we will discuss the mechanisms that aid resilience, as well as interventions that have been developed to promote resilience in young people.

 After completion of the course, students will be able to: